RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 1. All data files are completely read into memory.

 2. The data files are organized into Station objects.
-Files are put into a station if and only if each of these three values are equal across each file: station id, station uuid, and station start timestamp
+Files are put into a station if and only if each of these values are equal across each file: station id, station uuid, station start timestamp and station metadata

 * Any errors encountered while creating the Station object will cause the Data Window to stop.
+Information about which value(s) that were not consistent will be displayed.

 ### Data Preparation